Monday, December 30, 2002

 Think of someone you know whom you genuinely respect and admire, and that person will be someone who brings out your best.
 No matter what the state of the economy or job market, there is never a lack of opportunity for people who can find a way to truly bring out the best in others.

 Copyright ©2002 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.